-Pasture-based stockers may be at the mercy of weather, but most will admit the No. 1 production headache they have year in and year out is health care.
+Pasture-based stockers like Keith Glover may be at the mercy of weather, but most will admit the No. 1 production headache they have year in and year out is health care.

-Keith Glover knows bringing home 450-to-600-pound calves from his local sale barn also generally means he's bringing home a load of animals in bad need of deworming.
-His program starts almost as soon as cattle hit his Greensboro, Ala., operation.
+Bringing home 450-to-600-pound calves from his local sale barn can also mean bringing home a load of animals in bad need of deworming.
+Glover starts his program almost as soon as cattle hit his Greensboro, Ala., operation.

 "We estimate 80% of the cattle we buy are bulls," Glover says.
 "When we get them, I have to assume they haven't had anything, and that is true for the steers as well as the bulls."